RPCI Among Sites Chosen for Trial of First Anti-Smoking Vaccine

 Buffalo, NY — For many smokers, the craving for nicotine is stronger than the will to quit.
-Now a clinical trial underway at Roswell Park Cancer Institute and 19 other sites across the nation will determine whether a new vaccine called NicVAX can power up the body’s own immune system to help conquer that craving.
+Now a clinical trial underway at Roswell Park Comprehensive Cancer Center and 19 other sites across the nation will determine whether a new vaccine called NicVAX can power up the body’s own immune system to help conquer that craving.

 How does the vaccine work?
 The nicotine in tobacco crosses the “blood-brain barrier” into the central nervous system, where it activates receptors to release dopamine and other neurotransmitters, or “chemical messengers,” which produce the pleasant sensation that drives various kinds of addictions, including nicotine dependence.
 NicVAX is designed to interfere with that process by producing antibodies “that serve as a sponge, soaking up the nicotine so there’s less of it circulating in the bloodstream,” explains Dr. Mahoney.
 With less nicotine crossing into the brain, “you don’t get the same strong satisfaction from smoking.”
 The hope is that this approach “will help people achieve long-term cessation by reducing both the repetitive reinforcement of smoking as well as craving and withdrawal.”

 At each site, the Phase III clinical trial will enroll 50 smokers between the ages of 18 and 64.
 Half the participants will receive four doses of NicVAX (manufactured by Nabi Biopharmaceuticals), each dose four weeks apart, while continuing to smoke, while the control group will receive a placebo.
 For all participants, a quit-smoking date will be set for two weeks after the fourth injection, after which the test group will receive two additional “booster doses” to help keep them from starting up again.